alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC0.
 {% endslide_captioned %}

- so how
-did they get there because it's not like planes don't occasionally break but the reason the aviation industry I think is so trusted and so reliable is because they take a really strong view when there are accidents or even near accidents and they work through to find out where was the failure of reliability where was the failure of trust and how do we rebuild that
+How did they get there?
+It's not like planes never break.

+The reason the aviation industry is so trusted and so reliable is because they take a really strong view when there are accidents (or even near misses).

+They work through to find out where was the failure of reliability, where was the failure of trust, and how do we rebuild that?

 {% slide suspicious-minds 50 %}

- and one thing I think
-they do that's really nice is called the
+One thing they do that's really nice is the [Swiss cheese model of accident causation](https://en.wikipedia.org/wiki/Swiss_cheese_model).

-Swiss cheese model of accident causation some of you may be familiar with this so if you imagine every layer of tree is an overlapping component in your complex system you know maybe it's an aircraft component and where there's a hole in the cheese that's what a problem can occur and when they learn up in just the right way and there's a hole all the way through something drops through that's when a problem occurs and what they will do is they will try to analyze every layer of the system every component that could have failed find all the bugs and fix them all at once don't just fits to fix the last one don't fix the surface problem fix it fix the reason fix all the problems in the system
+Some of you may be familiar with this.
+Imagine every layer of cheese is an overlapping component in your complex system -- maybe it's an aircraft component -- and where there's a hole in the cheese, that's where a problem can occur.
+When they line up in just the right way, and there's a hole all the way through, something can drop through -- and that's when a problem occurs.

+When that happens, they try to analyze every layer of the system, every component that could have failed.
+Find all the bugs and fix them all at once -- don't just fix the last one, don't just fix the surface problem, fix the reason.
+Fix all the problems in the system.